AppliedStat/R-code/2024c/README.txt

 R Codes for the examples in the following paper:

 Refah Alotaibi, Hoda Rezk, and Chanseok Park (2024).
-Parameter Estimation of Inverse Weibull Distribution Under Competing Risks based on the Expectation-Maximization Algorithm
+Parameter Estimation of Inverse Weibull Distribution Under Competing Risks based on the Expectation-Maximization Algorithm.
+Quality and Reliability Engineering International

 * Example1.r   : R file for Example 1 in the paper